horizon0708/react-scroll-jacker/readme.md

 # React Scroll Jacker
 React Scroll Jacker is a ruthless component that takes no ransom for his hijacked components.
 Rather, he hijacks scrolls for sweet tears of UX designers and users.
 Your hijacked scroll will only return after a set amount of pixel has been scrolled.

-The component lets you use scrolling to transition between elements for a set amount of pixels, instead of using scroll to scroll the page like a sane person.
+Instead of using scroll to scroll the page like a sane person, this component lets you use scroll to transition between elements for a specified amount of pixels.
 Under the hood, it takes React Children and shows them one by one, depending on the scrolled distance.

 [Demo](https://scroller-jacker-demo.herokuapp.com/)